sdziallas/comp55/docs/labs/1-JavaEclipse.md

 having separate .h and .cpp files like in C++, Java just has one file, the .java file, which are also referred to as **class** files.

-Make sure that you select the options I highlight in the image, which have eclipse write a little bit of code for you so that you don't waste your brainpower on tangential tasks.
+Make sure that you follow the options in the animation, which have eclipse write a little bit of code for you so that you don't waste your brainpower on tangential tasks.
 Eclipse will make a main method for you.
 We may go over other parts of this, but for right now, writing in